 Read this next

-Some of the best inside information available comes from tenants already in the building.
+Current tenants can provide the best inside information.
 Introduce yourself as a prospective tenant, and ask for their honest opinion of the landlord.
 Inquire about the level of property maintenance, the rental rates, their future intentions to stay another leasing term, and so on.
-What you learn may surprise you; use this information wisely in your own negotiations.
+Use this information wisely in your negotiations.

 Several factors will determine your bargaining strength with respect to negotiating a new restaurant lease or a lease renewal.
 These include the overall vacancy rate of the building, recent tenant turnover, and your restaurant’s size in relation to the entire property.